jpotts18/stylometry/README.md

 Even after hours of searching through Python libraries, I was unable to find one that seemed to fit my needs.

-But soon, I found a captivating research paper that talked about applying machine learning techniques to stylometry.
-In addition, I stumbled upon an awesome library that provied the foundation for statistical analysis of raw text data: the Natural Language Tooklit Library, or NLTK.
+But soon, I stumbled upon a captivating research paper about applying machine learning techniques to stylometry.
+In addition, I came across an awesome library that provied the foundation for statistical analysis of raw text data: the Natural Language Tooklit Library, or NLTK.
 Based on this foundation, I decided to write a simple library that could specifically handle stylometry.

-The initial version of the software took only about 3 hours in development and still allowed me to extract a wide variety of features from text data.
+The initial version of the software took only about 3 hours in development but still allowed me to extract a wide variety of features from text data.
 The library has since been extended into several different facets.

 ## How to set up the software